nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## How to use the user guide

-{todo patterns that we will be using, what does it mean, e.g. "", ` `, CAPS... etc}

-- *italics*:
-- `markdown`:
-- CAPS:
-- "double quotes":

 This section assumes that you are a new user of rainyDay and are interested in learning more about the basic features provided by rainyDay.
 More advanced users are encouraged to refer to the section under [Advanced Usage (For Advanced Users)](#advanced-usage--for-advanced-users-) to enjoy the full capabilities of rainyDay.